 What are prebiotics?

-Prebiotics are a special type of fibre that is the unique food scientifically proven to increase healthy microbes, (probiotics) in the gut.
+Prebiotics are a special type of fibre that is a unique food scientifically proven to increase healthy microbes (probiotics) in the gut.

-Without prebiotics, probiotics don't have the right food that they love (and need) to not only survive, but thrive and flourish.
+Without prebiotics, probiotics don't have the right food that they love (and need) to not only survive but also thrive and flourish.

 You can read more about prebiotics here: What is prebiotic fibre?